Amaro Lucano

-Amaro Lucano is an Italian herbal liqueur in the amaro category.
+Amaro Lucano is an Italian herbal liqueur belonging to the amaro category.
 It is produced by Amaro Lucano S.p.A., a family-owned company based in Pisticci, Basilicata, Italy.
-The adjective "Lucano" comes from Lucania, another name for Basilicata.
+The adjective "Lucano" derives from Lucania, another name by which Basilicata is known.

 History

-It was created in 1894 by Pasquale Vena, a pastry chef who blended more than 30 herbs.
+The recipe was created in 1894 by Pasquale Vena, a pastry chef who blended more than 30 herbs.
 The secret recipe has been passed from generation to generation in the Vena family.
-In 1900, Amaro Lucano gained fame throughout the Kingdom of Italy, after the Vena family became the official supplier to the House of Savoy, whose coat of arms appears on the label.
+In 1900, Amaro Lucano gained fame throughout the Kingdom of Italy when the Vena family became the official supplier to the House of Savoy, whose coat of arms appears on the label.

-After a period of recession during World War II, in 1950 the workshop became an industrial enterprise under the management of Vena's sons Leonardo and Giuseppe and in 1965 a new factory in the frazione (hamlet) Pisticci Scalo was opened.
+After a period of recession during World War II, in 1950 the workshop became an industrial enterprise under the management of Vena's sons, Leonardo and Giuseppe.
+Subsequently, in 1965, a new factory was opened in the frazione (hamlet) of Pisticci Scalo.

-In the 1970s, the Vena family also began producing other alcohol-based drinks under the name "Lucano" such as the sambuca, limoncello and coffee varieties, as well as liqueur-filled chocolates.
+In the 1970s, the Vena family also began producing other alcohol-based drinks under the "Lucano" brand name, including sambuca, limoncello and coffee varieties, as well as liqueur-filled chocolates.